-Although courts and the BIA have universally agreed that INA § 239(a)(1)'s NTA requirements are not jurisdictional, in the wake of Pereira and Niz-Chavez an increasing number have concluded that the statute's NTA requirements are claim-processing rules.62 "[A] claim-processing rule is one that "seek[s] to promote the orderly progress of litigation by requiring that the parties take certain procedural steps at certain specified times."63 A party's "failure to comply with [a claim-processing rule] may be grounds for dismissal of the case But "such a failure may also be waived or forfeited."64 A violation of a claim-processing rule, such as the initiation of removal proceedings through a defective NTA, may therefore serve as a basis for a motion to terminate a case.
-As described below, the BIA's 2022 decision Matter of Fernandes governs motions to terminate outside of the Seventh Circuit.65
+the BIA have concluded that the statute's NTA requirements are claim-processing rules.
+57 "[A] claim-processing rule is one that "seek[s] to promote the orderly progress of litigation by requiring that the parties take certain procedural steps at certain specified times."
+58 A party's "failure to comply with [a claim-processing rule] may be grounds for dismissal of the case But "such a failure may also be waived or forfeited."
+59 A violation of a claim-processing rule, such as the initiation of removal proceedings through a defective NTA, may therefore serve as a basis for a motion to terminate a case.
+As described below, the BIA's decisions in Matter of Fernandes and Matter of Aguilar Hernandez govern motions to terminate outside of the Seventh Circuit.
+60

 The Seventh Circuit has developed its own body of law about claim-processing rule violations in the defective NTA context.
 While the BIA and Seventh Circuit agree that timely objection to the NTA can be a basis for termination, they disagree on whether termination is required when respondents timely object, and on whether respondent who make untimely objections may nevertheless be entitled to termination in certain circumstances.
-In Ortiz-Santiago, the court held that the INA § 239(a)(1)'s NTA requirements in § 239(a)(1) are claim-processing rules and that "[r]elief will be available for those who make timely objections, as well as those whose timing is excusable and who can show prejudice."66 Thus, in the Seventh Circuit, IJs must terminate the removal proceedings of noncitizens who timely object and seek termination based on an NTA that does not comply with 239(a)(1).67 Noncitizens who timely object need not make a prejudice
+In Ortiz-Santiago, the Seventh Circuit held that the NTA requirements in INA § 239(a)(1) are claim-processing rules and that "[r]elief will be available for those who make timely objections, as well as those whose timing is excusable and who can show prejudice."
+Thus, in the Seventh Circuit, IJs must terminate the removal proceedings of noncitizens who timely object and seek termination based on an NTA that does not comply with § 239(a)(1).
+Noncitizens who timely object need not make a prejudice showing to be successful.
+The Seventh Circuit uses a "holistic and circumstance-specific analysis of timeliness," but holds that raising the issue when immigration court

-62 Chavez-Chilel, 20 F.4th at 143; Perez-Sanchez, 935 F.3d at 1150 ("[T]he regulations set forth a claim-processing rule as opposed to a jurisdictional one.
+See Chavez-Chilel, 20 F.4th at 143; Perez-Sanchez, 935 F.3d at 1150 ("[T]he regulations set forth a claim-processing rule as opposed to a jurisdictional one.
 We recognize § 1229(a)(1) as setting out a claim processing rule as well."); Martinez-Perez, 947 F.3d at 1278 (Agreeing that "the requirements relating to notices to appear are non-jurisdictional, claim-processing rules."); Ortiz-Santiago v.
 Barr, 924 F.3d 956, 963 (7th Cir.
 2019) ("A failure to comply with the statute dictating the content of a Notice to Appear is not one of those fundamental flaws that divests a tribunal of adjudicatory authority.
 Instead, just as with every other claim-processing rule, failure to comply with that rule may be grounds for dismissal of the case."); Matter of Fernandes, 28 I&N Dec.
 605, 608-09 (BIA 2022).
-While the BIA, Third, Seventh, Tenth, and Eleventh Circuits concluded that INA § 239(a)(1)'s NTA requirements are claim-processing rules, the Fourth and Fifth Circuits thus far have only concluded that the regulatory NTA requirements are claimprocessing rules.
-Cortez, 930 F.3d at 355; Pierre-Paul, 930 F.3d at 691.

-63 Ortiz-Santiago, 924 F.3d at 963 (quoting Henderson ex rel.
+Ortiz-Santiago, 924 F.3d at 963 (quoting Henderson ex rel.
 Henderson v.
 Shinseki, 562 U.S. 428, 435 (2011)).

-64 Ortiz-Santiago, 924 F.3d at 963 (internal citation omitted).
+Ortiz-Santiago, 924 F.3d at 963 (internal citation omitted).